traefik/ingress-nginx-migration/readme.md

 ### Data Transmitted

-When you choose to share your report, only the following anonymized data is sent:
+When you choose to share your report, the following anonymized data is sent:

 ```json
 {